Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

 \begin{proof} By construction, the stable intersection between $\Lambda$ and $\Gamma$ equals $3\,v_0 + 3\,v_1$.
-The spanning rays of the stars of $\Gamma$ at both $v_0$ and $v_1$ are determines from the multiplicity 3 constraint, the smoothness of $\Gamma$ and the balancing condition, as we did in the proof of~\autoref{lm:starsTangency3bb}.
-Once the values for $v_0$ are determined, we apply the symmetries $\tau_1^2$ and $\tau_1^2\circ \tau_0$ from~\autoref{tab:D4Action} to $\Star_{\Gamma}(v_0)$ to obtain two possible sets of generators for $\Star_{\Gamma}(v_1)$.
-The bidegree of $\Gamma$ rules out one of them. \end{proof}
+The spanning rays of the stars of $\Gamma$ at both $v_0$ and $v_1$ are determines from the multiplicity 3 constraint, the smoothness of $\Gamma$, the bidegree of $\Gamma$ and the balancing condition, as we did in the proof of~\autoref{lm:starsTangency3bb}. \end{proof}

 In the remainder of this section, we give more precisions regarding tangencies of type (8).
-We let $P, P'$ and $P''$ be the corresponding three tangency points between $\Gamma$ and $\Lambda$.
-As indicated in~\autoref{fig:classificationLocalTangencies}, we assume $\Lambda$ has a slope one edge.
-The intersection $\Gamma\cap \Lambda$ is a quartet-tree in $\RR^2$ with edge-lengths $L_1, \ldots, L_5$.
-The distribution of these lengths in the skeleton $\operatorname{Sk}(\Gamma)$ of the tropical planar curve $\Gamma$ is shown in the top-left picture from~\autoref{fig:chipFiringTreeShapeIntersections}.
+We let $P, P'$ and $P''$ be the corresponding tropical tangencies between $\Gamma$ and $\Lambda$.
+As usual, we assume $\Lambda$ has a slope one edge.
+The intersection $\Gamma\cap \Lambda$ is a quartet-tree in $\RR^2$ with edges of lengths $L_1, \ldots, L_5$.
+The distribution of lengths in the skeleton of $\Gamma$ is shown in the top-left picture from~\autoref{fig:chipFiringTreeShapeIntersections}.

 By definition, the divisor $2P+2P'+2P''$ encoding the tangency points is linearly equivalent to the divisor $D$ on $\operatorname{Sk}(\Gamma)$ corresponding to the stable intersection between $\Gamma$ and $\Lambda$.
-By construction, $D$ consists of the following six points in $\RR^2$, each counted with multiplicity one:
+Up to translation, we may assume $v_0=(0,0)$.
+With this convention, $D$ consists of the following six points in $\RR^2$, each counted with multiplicity one:

 By exploiting symmetry and invoking the tropical genericity of $\Gamma$, we may assume $L_1<L_2, L_4, L_5$.
-Our next objective is to determine the possible locations $P$, $P'$ and $P''$ in the tree $\Gamma\cap \Lambda$.
+Our next objective is to determine the possible locations of $P$, $P'$ and $P''$ in the tree $\Gamma\cap \Lambda$.
 The answer depends on the relative order between suitable linear combinations of $L_1,\ldots, L_5$.
-The next result gives precise formulas for each case.
+The next result gives precise formulas for each case, in agreement with~\autoref{rm:genericityOfGamma}.

 \begin{proposition} Assume $\Lambda$ has a type (8) tangency with $\Gamma$, and let $L_1, \ldots, L_5$ be the five edge lengths of the tree-shaped intersection $\Gamma\cap \Lambda$.
 If the values of $L_1, \ldots, L_5$ are generic subject to the condition $L_1<L_2,L_4,L_5$, there are precisely three options for the location of the tangency points between $\Lambda$ and $\Gamma$, depending on which term achieves the unique minimum value $\min\{L_3, L_4-L_1, L_5-L_1\}$.
 The corresponding three divisors are depicted at the bottom of~\autoref{fig:chipFiringTreeShapeIntersections}. \end{proposition}